 Citations come in two parts.
 The first part is in your paper, at the end of every sentence that uses ideas from a source.
 This lets readers know which source you used, and is called an in-text citation.
-Then, the second part is at the end of your paper where you give a list called References, which has all the sources with in-text citations in your paper.
+Then, the second part is at the end of your paper where you give a list called Works Cited, which has all the sources you cited in-text in your paper.
 For each source, you need to give the information that you would need if you wanted to locate a copy of it.